sampy1/quantpy/research/Muses.md

 1. Fail quickly, be quick to take a loss.
 1. Be slow to take a profit.
 1. Be Humble.
+   1. There is always someone smarter than me.
+So often my strategy is to find a person or fund that is smarter than me and make a small invenstment in them.
+I limit my risk but I do try to be
 1. Don't time markets.
 Understand Positions.
 1. Assets - Liabilits = Networth
 1. Keep things simple.